alpine9000/roidserver/README.md

 Building
 --------
 A very simple Makefile is included, however this may require editing or replacement depending on your compiler and environment. _roidserver_ is a single C file, so compilation in other environments should be quite simple.
-To build roidserver for an Amiga use [Bebbo's Amiga GCC](https://github.com/bebbo/amiga-gcc]).
-For example on most unix like systems roidserver can be built using:
+On most unix like systems roidserver can be built using:
 ```
 cc roidserver.c -o roidserver
 ```
+To build roidserver for an Amiga use [Bebbo's Amiga GCC](https://github.com/bebbo/amiga-gcc]) and the supplied Makefile (editing for installation paths will be required).

 Running
 -------